PavanRangani/docs/docs/prd/tax/tax.md

 - Year and form can't be changed
 - For `Grantor Trust`, `Grantor Filing Status` also can't be changed.
-- Other details can be changed anytime
+- Other details can be changed anytime.
+- If the user changes the `Where to send component` value, it will also change the `Where to send Notes` field of all components of that tax return.

 ### Add State